OpenMendel/MendelImpute.jl/docs/src/man/painting.md

 # wget -r -l3 -N --no-parent ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/data/
 ```

-Copy the country of origin data into a folder called `data`.
+For easier processing, copy the country of origin data into a folder called `data`.
 It should look contain these subfolders (where each population code contains the sample IDs that belong to the population):

 ```julia